dippedrusk/website/templates/posts/2021-11-09-vancouver.md

 - [Tamam](https://www.tamam.ca/): Palestinian.
 Family-run.
 Exquisite food.
 - [Golden Pita Restaurant](https://www.goldenpita.ca/): Lebanese.
 Get a pita wrap.
 - [Babylon café](https://babyloncafe.ca/): Middle Eastern.
 Whatever you eat, get their tea with it (cardamom Alwazah tea)
+- [Chickpea](https://www.ilovechickpea.ca/): Middle Eastern.
+Regardless of whether you go to the food truck or the restaurant, you have to get sabich (fried eggplant) and their hummus (which is what they focused on when they first opened).

 ### Mexican